v-pmalreddy/GCPDNS_CCP/README.md

 To access the terraform script for Log Setup [Click here](https://github.com/v-pmalreddy/GCPDNS_CCP/tree/main/GCPDNSLogsSetup).
 - After accessing the log setup file, edit the project id as per your project.
 - Execute the below mentioned commands after editing the script.
-- Launch the cloud shell and create a directory
+- Launch the cloud shell from the top navigation bar and create a directory
   ```
   mkdir <dir_name>
   ```